California Burrito

 Fun Facts

-• While some places sell variations (like chicken or vegetarian), the traditional California burrito is always carne asada + fries.
+• While some places sell chicken or vegetarian versions, the traditional version is carne asada with fries.

-• Its popularity has led to California-style quesadillas, nachos, and even burgers topped with fries and guacamole.
+• Its popularity has inspired California-style quesadillas, nachos, and even burgers topped with fries and guacamole.

 Where to Try